barrass.dev

 Mounting and Unmounting

-Of course, you're not going to want to have to go through all of that to manually mount, open, mount and then unmount, close, unmount every time you want to access your partition, and it would be much more convenient if the partition could be accessed without needing root access.
+Of course, you’re not going to want to have to go through all of that to manually mount, open, mount and then unmount, close, unmount every time you want to access your partition, and it would be much more convenient if the partition could be accessed without needing root access.
 Well, udisksctl actually includes commands to unlock (open) and lock (close) your encrypted partitions from user-space, as well as the facilities needed to make loopback devices and mount partitions.
-Therefore I've created two bash functions below for you to put in your ~/.bashrc or ~/.bash_aliases that will automate the procedure for you.
+Therefore I’ve created two bash functions below that you can include in your ~/.bashrc or ~/.bash_aliases that will automate the procedure.

 mount_encrypted_image() {